-During the year ended December 31, 2021, the Company granted 79,000 stock options, in the aggregate, to certain employees.
-These award vest over 4 years as continuous services are provided, and expense is being recognized over this period.
-Total compensation cost related to stock options were \$0.5 million for the year ended December 31, 2021
+During the year ended December 31, 2022, the Company granted 51,360 stock options, in the aggregate, to certain employees and directors.
+These awards vest over 1 year to 4 years as continuous services are provided, and expense is being recognized over this period.
+Total compensation cost related to stock options was \$0.5 million for the year ended December 31, 2022

-During the year ended December 31, 2021, the Company granted 73,951 shares of common stock to its Employee Stock Purchase Plan ("ESPP") participants.
+During the year ended December 31, 2022 and 2021, the Company granted 9,712 and 2,958 shares of common stock to its Employee Stock Purchase Plan ("ESPP") participants.
 Fair value of the grants are valued using the Black-Scholes option pricing model and compensation cost is recognized based on the resulting value over the derived service period.